Communities

 What you do if your life depended on it.
 Esav was about to kill Yaakov, would you not employ 'optics'...

-interested‭ wrote almost 3 years ago · edited almost 3 years ago
+interested‭ wrote about 3 years ago · edited about 3 years ago

 What would you do if your life depended on it.
 Esav was about to kill Yaakov, would you not employ 'optics' to save your life.
 I know a silly question.
 You would not, you would play by the book.